Libensemble/libensemble/README.rst

 available online at Coveralls_.

 .. note::
-    The job_controller tests can be run by using the direct-launch or Balsam job controllers.
+    The executor tests can be run by using the direct-launch or Balsam executors.
 Balsam integration with libEnsemble is now tested via ``test_balsam_hworld.py``.

 Basic Usage